whisperpine/reonic-devops-challenge/SUBMISSION.md

 Prerequisites:

 - The AWS IAM user with permissions to run CDK, and it's already configured.
-- Make sure that you have locally install nodejs and [just](https://github.com/casey/just).
+- Make sure that you have locally installed nodejs and [just](https://github.com/casey/just).

 Steps: